Situation 1: What can be invoked if one cannot deliver a good or perform a service?

 Otherwise, the legal consequences (suspension or termination of the contract) depend on its effects.

-Hardship can be difficult to characterize (complex legal concept);
+Unforeseen circumstances can be difficult to characterize (complex legal concept);

-Forced execution (get scheduled execution)
+Forced execution (obtaining the intended execution)

 Either by invoking the penalty clause of the contract if one is stipulated;